COSC3020/parallel-mergesort-Hrics12-1/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

 So the mergeSortAsync function is recursivley dividing the array into halves at each step until the array reaches 1.
 Then at each recursive step there is $\Theta(log n)$ work because it is dividing the array into havles.
 The sort function is taking $n$ time where $n$ is the number of elements.
 So there is $\Theta(n log n)$ work being done.
-But the span is just $\Theta(n)$ because after all the recursive calls the sort function is called and needs the sorted halves, becuause it is not working in parallel it dominates the span.
+But the span is $\Theta(nlogn)$ because the sort takes $n$ time and $log n$ for each level of recursion.

 https://medium.com/@antonioval/making-array-iteration-easy-when-using-async-await-6315c3225838